Jiří Dvořák (neurologist)

 Jiří Dvořák (born 22 November 1948) is a Swiss-Czech neurologist.
 He served as a titular professor of neurology at the University of Zurich specializing in spinal disorders.
 For 23 years he served as Chief Medical Officer at FIFA.
 In his medical practice and research focuses on preventive care for spinal disorders, sports injuries, and related symptoms.

-Life and education
+Early life and education

 Dvořák was born 22 November 1948 in Hulín in Czechoslovakia (now the Czech Republic).
 He began his pre-clinical medical studies at Charles University in Prague in 1966.
 Due to the Soviet invasion in 1968, he left Czechoslovakia as a refugee and continued his education in Switzerland.
 He completed his medical degree at the Medical Faculty of the University of Zurich in 1974.
 In 1986, he completed his postgraduate education in Physical Medicine, Rehabilitation, Manual Medicine, and a residency in Neurology at the University of Bern.

-Following his residency, he undertook a year-long visiting fellowship in the Department of Biomechanics, Section of Orthopedic Surgery at Yale University School of Medicine under the supervision of Professor Manohar Panjabi.
+Following his residency, he undertook a year-long visiting fellowship in the Department of Biomechanics, Section of Orthopedic Surgery at Yale University School of Medicine.
 They collaborated over the following 20 years mainly on clinical biomechanics of spine.